uwcartlab/Webmapping-Dev/Chapter11/readme.md

 *   In Lesson 1, we implement the _reexpress_ operator for changing the visualized attribute using the menu selection interface style.
 Lesson 1 also introduces some basic page styling and layout to improve the interface design.
 *   In Lesson 2, we implement a _retrieve_ operator linked between the map and visualization.
+*   In Optional Lesson 3, we do some interface styling to improve our design.

 After this chapter, you should be able to: